 Scars can form from injuries or trauma, acne scarring, and incisions related to previous surgeries.
-Sometimes they heal in a way that is noticeable or displeasing to the patient.
+Sometimes they heal in a noticeable or displeasing way to the patient.
 They can also cause pain, impair function by limiting mobility, or create significant disfigurement.
-Dr. Thompson has extensive training in concealing scars with proper surgical technique, reorientation, laser treatments and skin resurfacing at his Denver, CO practice.
+Dr. Thompson has extensive training in concealing scars with proper surgical technique, reorientation, laser treatments, and skin resurfacing at his Denver, CO practice.

 When a cut or scrape heals, new cells begin to form in the injured area.
 These cells eventually become a thick layer of connective tissues called granulation.
 Over time, these granulations form into a scab, which then becomes covered by a thin layer of scarred flesh.
 Scarring occurs when the body tries to protect itself from further injury.

-Some scars aren’t so bad, but some are really ugly.
+Some scars aren’t so bad, but some can be really ugly.
 If you want to get rid of them, there are ways to make them look better.

-Scar revision surgery is a procedure performed to improve scars and the outer layers of the skin after surgical procedures.
+Scar revision surgery is a procedure performed to improve scars and the outer layers of skin after surgical procedures.
 Surface scars form when skin cells die off and are replaced with scar tissue.
-This process happens naturally over time and on all skin types, but sometimes the scarring becomes too noticeable.
+This process happens naturally over time and on all skin types, but sometimes the scarring becomes too noticeable (like with acne scars).
 This surgery is used to reduce the visibility of scars and restore the appearance of normal skin.

 Candidates for Scar Removal Surgery

-Scar Revision is an extremely personal procedure and you should do so for yourself, not to satisfy some other person’s desire or to attempt to meet any sort of ideal appearance.
+Scar Repair is an extremely personal procedure, and you should do so for yourself, not to satisfy someone else’s desire or to attempt to meet any ideal appearance.
 Common reasons for having the procedure include:

 - You’re bothered by any scars on your body.